pivotal-cf/docs-pks/README.md

 # Tanzu Kubernetes Grid Integrated Edition Documentation

-This repository contains the content for the documentation for Tanzu Kubernetes Grid Integrated Edition (TKGI).
+This repository contains the content for the documentation for Tanzu Kubernetes Grid Integrated Edition.

 ## How To Contribute